 This appeals to me because I like the idea of the garden starting for me in the spring even when I don't have my act together or get a late start.
 Asparagus starts to reach up in the air like little hands proclaiming to the world that they are here.
 Berry plants start to burst with green leaves, and strawberry plants perk up bright and green and begin to spread their runners.
 I love the diversity that perennials bring to the garden, and I think it's a smart idea for every gardener to add them to their established gardens.
 In times of illness, emergency, or seasons of busyness, you can still have fresh food growing in your yard even if you can't put forth the effort for traditional gardening.

-Here are some of my favorite perennials to consider adding to your garden.
+Favorite perennials to consider adding to your garden

 This is one of my favorite vegetables.
 Tender, bright and green, it's quick cooking and so delicious.
 They can take a couple of years to get established, but an asparagus bed is well worth it.
 I would recommend buying asparagus starts rather than from seed.
 Starting from seed can be tricky and you'll most likely have more success with the starts.